 A zero-day exploit is a hacker attack that takes place between the moment hackers uncover a security vulnerability and the moment the vendor patches that vulnerability.
 Imagine if your house had an unlocked door you didn’t know existed.
 A zero-day exploit is when someone else finds that door and robs your house before you notice the door exists and can lock it.
-Zero-day exploits can target operating systems, web browsers, website plugins like Flash, and other applications installed on an individual computer or IT system.
+Zero-day exploits can target software programs, operating systems, web browsers, website plugins like Flash, and other applications installed on an individual computer or IT system.

 The nature of zero-day exploits means you don’t know your vulnerability until after a hacker has already attacked you or someone else through that vulnerability.
 Unless you employ a crack team of IT security experts who can provide real-time monitoring of your systems, their operations, and communications, your best strategy is to focus on prevention and response planning.
 The following steps can help:

 Many businesses fail to regularly update the operating system (OS) on all of their computers and other devices.
 Some even continue to use outdated operating systems like Windows XP.
 But if you want to make things difficult on hackers, make sure you’re running an OS that is still being supported by its provider, and install all updates to the OS as soon as they’re released.

 The defenses built into your OS are not enough.
 To fully protect your devices from new threats, you need the additional protection of anti-virus/anti-malware software that includes a firewall, real-time scanning, phishing detection, and rapid-response updates.

 If you run software that accesses the internet, that software can be vulnerable to hackers.
 Make sure you install all updates—even on things like video games.
 Additionally, make sure everyone in your business is using a secure browser (like Chrome or Firefox).